matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 1. **Raspberry Pi 3** (Recommended) or **Pi 2 Model B** (Supported)  - Buy at Amazon - [Pi 3](https://amzn.com/B01CD5VC92) or [Pi 2](http://amzn.com/B00T2U7R7I).
 2. **MATRIX Creator** - Raspberry Pi does not have a built-in microphone, with MATRIX Creator mic array your obtain 8 mic for Alexa - [Buy MATRIX Creator](https://creator.matrix.one/#!/buy)
 3. **Micro-USB power cable** for Raspberry Pi.
 4. **Micro SD Card** (Minimum 8 GB) - You need an operating system to get started.
 NOOBS (New Out of the Box Software) is an easy-to-use operating system install manager for Raspberry Pi.
 The simplest way to get NOOBS is to buy an SD card with NOOBS pre-installed - [Raspberry Pi 8GB Preloaded (NOOBS) Micro SD Card](https://www.amazon.com/gp/product/B00ENPQ1GK/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1).
-Alternatively, you can download and install it on your SD card (follow instructions [here](#step-1-setting-up-your-pi)).
+Alternatively, you can download and install it on your SD card.
 5. **External Speaker** with 3.5mm audio cable - [Buy on Amazon](http://amzn.com/B007OYAVLI)
-6. A **USB Keyboard & Mouse**, and an external **HDMI Monitor** - we also recommend having a USB keyboard and mouse as well as an HDMI monitor handy if you're unable to [remote(SSH)](https://github.com/alexa/alexa-avs-sample-app/wiki/Setup-SSH-&-VNC) into your Pi.
+6. A **USB Keyboard & Mouse**, and an external **HDMI Monitor** - we also recommend having a USB keyboard and mouse as well as an HDMI monitor handy if you're unable to [remote(SSH)][1] into your Pi.
 7. Internet connection (Ethernet or WiFi)
 8. (Optional) WiFi Wireless Adapter for Pi 2 ([Buy on Amazon](http://www.amazon.com/CanaKit-Raspberry-Wireless-Adapter-Dongle/dp/B00GFAN498/)).
    **Note:** Pi 3 has built-in WiFi.

-For extra credit, we'll show you how to [remote(SSH)](Setup-SSH-&-VNC) into your device, eliminating the need for a monitor, keyboard and mouse - and how to tail logs for troubleshooting.
+For extra credit, we'll show you how to [remote(SSH)][1] into your device, eliminating the need for a monitor, keyboard and mouse - and how to tail logs for troubleshooting.

 ---